nickmackenzie/dont-get-zohod/pages/CRM/lookup-to-crm-from-salesiq.md

+---
+title: Lookup to CRM From SalesIQ
+description: Learn how to extend the features of a Zoho SalesIQ codeless chatbot by adding custom code.
+---

 # Lookup to CRM From SalesIQ

 Here, I used Zoho SalesIQ to build a simple codeless chatbot.
 I wanted to extend it features slightly with some custom code.